GbengaCyber/Device-Code-Flow-Attack-Microsoft-Entra-ID-Lab/README.md

 - If victim has admin rights — access other accounts, disable security controls, create backdoor accounts
 - Deploy ransomware or sell verified access to other threat actors

-The average cost of a data breach in Canada in 2024 was **$6.32 million CAD**.
+The average cost of a data breach in US in 2024 was **$6.32 million USD**.
 Device code flow attacks have been directly attributed to real-world breaches by threat actor groups including **Storm-2372**.

 ---